 So, even though you started with a camera whose DR outstrips its bit depth, that stops being true as soon as you hike up the ISO: instead you just go back to encoding shadow noise with tremendous precision.

 Consequently, if your camera doesn’t capture more than 12 stops of DR, you probably shouldn’t clamor for 14-bit Raw: it's not going to increase the subtlety of gradation in your final images (especially not if you're viewing them as 8-bit).
-All those extra bits would do is increase the amount of storage you're using by around 16% with all of that space being devoted to an archive of noise.
+All those extra bits would do is increase the amount of storage you're using, with around 16% of that space being devoted to an archive of noise.

 * As Emil Martinec beautifully illustrates: if the variation due to noise is greater than the steps in your sampling, the noise will dither any transition or gradient.
 Or, looked at the other way around: if the steps you're capturing your tonal information with are smaller than the variations caused by shot noise, there's no further gradation benefit to sampling with higher precision (you just end up perfectly describing the noise).
 This is exploited by some of the cleverer Raw compression methods, but that's an issue for a separate article.
 [Back to text]

 ** The best noise performance is achieved by making the most important tones in your image from as much light as possible.
 Which means the best thing to do if you suddenly gain an extra stop of highlight capacity is to increase your exposure by 1EV.
 Your highlights still clip at the same point but all your midtones and shadows receive more light and become less noisy.
 [Back to text]